 This process has now come full circle.
 You can see how every objective listed on the strategy map above is only going to be met when measures, initiatives, and action items are delivered correctly and accurately.

-So, if you walk away from this article only learning one thing, let it be this:
+So, if you walk away from this article only learning two things, let it be these:

 The Balanced Scorecard is only useful if you report on it.

 What I mean is, simply having a scorecard doesn’t help you execute your strategy—you have to actually put it to work.
-When you integrate the scorecard throughout your entire organization, hold every report owner accountable for being timely and accurate, report regularly, and make adjustments as needed, you’ll see great things happen.
+This requires gathering data regularly, considering leadership feedback, reporting on a consistent basis, and making adjustments as needed.
+When you integrate the scorecard throughout your entire organization, you’ll see great things happen.